 Organize files in a way that makes sense

-One of the things that has helped me to keep track of assignments and avoid uploading the wrong file is having my files organized in a way that makes sense to me.
+One of the things that have helped me to keep track of assignments and avoid uploading the wrong file is having my files organized in a way that makes sense to me.
 This includes having folders/sub-folders for each of my classes, specific naming conventions, and keeping resources in a place where I can easily find them.
 It helps save a lot of time for when I go to upload assignments, and I can easily reference previous assignments or classes as needed.

 How to enable built-in accessibility features